layercodedev/example-fullstack-nextjs/README.md

    - `NEXT_PUBLIC_LAYERCODE_PIPELINE_ID` - The Layercode pipeline ID for your voice agent.
 Find this id in [Layercode dashboard](https://dash.layercode.com/)
 4. Run the development server with `npm run dev`.
 5. If running locally, setup a tunnel (we recommend cloudflared which is free for dev) to your localhost so the Layercode webhook can reach your backend.
 Follow our tunneling guide here: [https://docs.layercode.com/tunnelling](https://docs.layercode.com/tunnelling)
-6. Now open http://localhost:3000 in your browser and start speaking to your voice agent!
+6. If you didn't follow the tunneling guide, and are deploying this example to the internet, remember to set the Webhook URL in the [Layercode dashboard](https://dash.layercode.com/) (click Edit in the Your Backend box) to your publically accessible backend URL.

-Tip: If you don't hear any response from your voice agent, check the Webhook Logs tab in your pipeline in the [Layercode dashboard](https://dash.layercode.com/) to see the response from your backend.
+7. Now open http://localhost:3000 in your browser and start speaking to your voice agent!

 ## Extra features